Dynamic Graph Convolutional Networks Using the Tensor M-Product

 \section{Conclusion}

 We have presented a novel approach for dynamic graph embedding which leverages the tensor M-product framework.
-We used it for edge classification in experiments on four real datasets, where it performed competitively compared to state-of-the-art methods.
+We used it for edge classification and link prediction in experiments on five datasets, where it performed competitively compared to state-of-the-art methods.
+We also demonstrated the method's effectiveness in an important application related to the COVID-19 pandemic.
 Future research directions include further developing the theoretical guarantees for the method, investigating optimal structure and learning of the transform matrix $\Mbf$, using the method for other prediction tasks, and investigating how to utilize deeper architectures for dynamic graph learning.